Get Answers to Your Questions as an Admitted Student

 Your admission is valid for one year.
 If you plan to delay enrollment, you must complete the Request to Delay Enrollment form.
-You can delay your enrollment only one time.
+You can delay your enrollment for up to one year.
 After one year, you will have to re-apply to the Graduate School.

 I’m an international student.
 Where do I submit financial documents and request an I-20?

 Send all required financial documentation to the Office of International Student and Study Abroad Services.
 I-20s cannot be requested until you have submitted all required financial documents and have accepted admission.